 I am a second year Ph.D candidate in the Department of Science and Technology Studies (STS), University College London.
-My work is centred around social moral epistemology, feminist theory (particularly Black feminism), and epistemic agency.
-Crucially, I draw attention to the epistemic tactics oppressed groups utilise to break into the production of knowledge (specifically scientific knowledge).
-A fundamental aspect of my philosophy is intersectionality and accessibility; my research is designed to be a theoretical complement to progressive social movements.
+My work is centred around social moral epistemology, feminist theory (particularly Black feminism), and women's empowerment (policy).
+Crucially, I draw attention to the epistemic tactics oppressed groups utilise to break into the production of scientific knowledge.
+A fundamental aspect of my philosophy and ethics is intersectionality and accessibility; my research is designed to be a theoretical complement to progressive social movements.

 My research Interests include: